volumio/Volumio2/README.md

 * user : *volumio*
 * password : *volumio*

-Root login has been disabled by default, however user volumio can become root.
+Root login via ssh has been disabled by default, however user volumio can become root.

 ## Resources